-- Property that is owned with another individual who is still living and has a right of survivorship
+- Property that is owned by another individual who is still living and has a right of survivorship

 - Assets that have beneficiary designations

-If your loved one passed away owning any of these assets and properly named a beneficiary or co-owner before he or she died, the property may be distributed outside of probate.
-The end result is that, while you may be the sole beneficiary of the probate estate, you might not be entitled to any of the property that passed outside of probate.
+For example, if your loved one passed away owning any of these assets and properly named a beneficiary or co-owner before he or she died, the property may be distributed outside of probate.
+The result is that, while you may be the sole beneficiary of the probate estate.
+And you might not be entitled to any of the property that passed outside of probate.
 It depends on who owned that property with the decedent or who the decedent named as the beneficiary after his or her passing.

-It is important to consult with an experienced legal professional before taking any action against an executor, administrator, or personal representative because these laws are complex and not always black and white.
+It is important to consult with an experienced legal professional before taking any action against an executor, administrator, or personal representative.
+That is because these laws are complex and not always black and white.
 You may have a claim if he or she distributed property improperly outside of probate.